ethereum/remix-workshops/Multisig-Tutorial/4-multisig-transaction-creation/tutorial.md

-# Section 4: Submitting and Confirming Transactions

-## 4.1 Overview
-In this section, we will delve into the process of submitting transactions to the Multisig contract and obtaining confirmations from multiple owners.
-This step is crucial for executing actions within the Multisig setup.
-We'll explore the relevant contract code, understand how it works, and grasp the essential concepts for handling transactions in a Multisig setup.

-## 4.2 The `submitTransaction` Function
-The `submitTransaction` function  (Line 78) allows an owner to initiate a transaction by providing the destination address, value, and optional data.
-This function is the starting point for any action within the Multisig contract.
-Let's break down its key components:

-- The submitTransaction function takes three parameters:

-    - _to: The destination address of the transaction.
-    - _value: The amount of Ether to be sent.
-    - _data: Additional data to include in the transaction.

-- The function is marked as public and is restricted to be called only by the owners of the multi-signature wallet (onlyOwner modifier(Line 8)).
-This introduces the concept of modifiers.
-Modifiers are used to modify the behavior of functions in a declarative way.
-In our case, the onlyOwner modifier ensures that only owners can submit transactions.
-Let's examine its key components:

-    - It checks whether the sender is an owner by accessing the isOwner mapping (Line 9).
-    - The _; statement indicates that the rest of the code in the function should be executed only if the condition is met (Line 10).

-- Back to the submitTransaction function, it then creates a new transaction object and appends it to the transactions array, initializing its properties:
-    - to: Destination address.
-    - value: Amount of Ether.
-    - data: Additional transaction data.
-    - executed: Initially set to false.
-    - numConfirmations: Initially set to 0.

-The function emits a SubmitTransaction event, providing information about the owner who submitted the transaction, the transaction index, destination address, Ether value, and additional data.

-## 4.3 The `confirmTransaction` Function

-The `confirmTransaction` function  (Line 98) allows owners to confirm transactions initiated by other owners.
-It plays a crucial role in achieving the required number of confirmations for transaction execution.
-Let's examine its key components:

-- The confirmTransaction function takes one parameter: _txIndex, the index of the transaction to confirm.

-- It is marked as public and has three modifiers:

-    - onlyOwner: Ensures that only owners can confirm transactions.
-    - txExists: Checks if the specified transaction index exists.
-    - notExecuted: Ensures that the transaction has not been executed.
-    - notConfirmed: Ensures that the owner has not already confirmed the transaction.
-- The function retrieves the specified transaction from the transactions array and increments the numConfirmations counter.

-- It updates the isConfirmed mapping for the owner and the transaction index, indicating that the owner has confirmed this transaction.

-- The function emits a ConfirmTransaction event, providing information about the owner who confirmed the transaction and the transaction index.

-Finally we emit the `ConfirmTransaction` event (Line 105), which includes the address of the confirming owner and the transaction index.

-### Additional Functions

-The Multisig contract also includes two additional getter functions to retrieve the transaction details and confirmations.
-Let's examine them:

-#### The getTransactionCount Function
-The getTransactionCount function returns the total number of transactions in the Multisig wallet.

-#### The getTransaction Function
-The getTransaction function returns the details of a specific transaction.
-It takes the transaction index as a parameter and returns the transaction details as a tuple.

-#### The getOwners Function

-The getOwners function returns the list of owners in the Multisig wallet.

-### Assignment: Manage a Transaction

-#### Objective
-Submit a transaction, confirm it, and execute it.

-#### Steps
-1. Use Remix or your preferred development environment to interact with the deployed Multisig contract.
+# Submitting and Confirming Transactions
+In this section, we'll explore the process of submitting and confirming transactions.

+## Modifiers
+We have new modifiers in this iteration of the contract.
+Let's examine them one by one.

+1. **`txExists` modifier:** The `txExists` modifier (Line 13) ensures that the transaction exists.
+It does this by checking whether the transaction index is less than the length of the `transactions` array, that we'll explore later in this section.
+2. **`notExecuted` modifier:** The `notExecuted` modifier (Line 18) ensures that the transaction has not been executed.
+It does this by checking whether the `executed` variable of the transaction is false.
+3. **`notConfirmed` modifier:** The `notConfirmed` modifier (Line 23) ensures that the transaction has not been confirmed by the caller.
+It does this by checking whether the `isConfirmed` mapping of the transaction index and the caller's address is false.

+## Transaction Struct
+On line 28, we have a struct called `Transaction`.
+We store the struct members: `to`, `value`, `data`, `executed`, and `numConfirmations` in individual variables.

+## Mapping of Confirmations
+On line 37, we have a mapping called `isConfirmed`.
+The mapping is used to track the confirmations of each transaction.
+It maps the transaction index to a mapping of owner addresses to a boolean value.
+The boolean value indicates whether the owner has confirmed the transaction.

+## Transactions Array
+On line 39, we have an array called `transactions`.
+The array is used to store all the transactions submitted to the multi-signature wallet.

+## Events
+We have four new events in this iteration of the contract:
+1. **`SubmitTransaction` event:** This event is emitted whenever a transaction is submitted to the multi-signature wallet.
+2. **`ConfirmTransaction` event:** This event is emitted whenever a transaction is confirmed by an owner.
+3. **`RevokeConfirmation` event:** This event is emitted whenever a transaction confirmation is revoked by an owner.
+4. **`ExecuteTransaction` event:** This event is emitted whenever a transaction is executed.

+## `submitTransaction` Function
+The `submitTransaction` function (Line 78) allows users to submit a transaction to the multi-signature wallet.
+It takes three parameters: `to`, `value`, and `data`.
+The `to` parameter is the address of the recipient of the transaction.
+The `value` parameter is the amount of Ether to be sent.
+The `data` parameter is the data to be sent to the recipient.
+Only owners can submit transactions.

+On line, 85 we create a new transaction struct and push it to the `transactions` array and emit the `SubmitTransaction` event.
+The `txIndex` variable is used to keep track of the transaction index.

+## `confirmTransaction` Function
+The `confirmTransaction` function (Line 98) allows users to confirm a transaction.
+It takes one parameter: `txIndex`.
+It has three modifiers: `onlyOwner`, `txExists`, and `notExecuted`.
+The `onlyOwner` modifier ensures that only owners can confirm transactions.
+The `txExists` modifier ensures that the transaction exists.
+The `notExecuted` modifier ensures that the transaction has not been executed.

+On line 101, we store the transaction in a local variable called `transaction`.
+We then increment the `numConfirmations` variable of the transaction and set the `isConfirmed` mapping of the transaction index and the caller's address to true.
+Finally, we emit the `ConfirmTransaction` event.

+## `executeTransaction` Function
+The `executeTransaction` function (Line 108) allows users to execute a transaction.
+On line 113, we require that the number of confirmations of the transaction is greater than or equal to the required number of confirmations.
+We then set the `executed` variable of the transaction to true.
+Finally, we call the `call` function of the recipient address with the value and data of the transaction.
+If the transaction is successful, we emit the `ExecuteTransaction` event.

+## `getTransactionCount` Function
+The `getTransactionCount` function (Line 132) allows users to retrieve the number of transactions in the multi-signature wallet.
+It returns the length of the `transactions` array.

+## `getTransaction` Function
+The `getTransaction` function (Line 136) allows users to retrieve a transaction.
+It returns the transaction struct members that we explored earlier in this section.

+## Conclusion
+In this section, we explored the process of submitting and confirming transactions.
+We examined the `submitTransaction`, `confirmTransaction`, and `executeTransaction` functions and understood how they work together to allow users to submit and confirm transactions.

+## ⭐️ Assignment: Submit and Confirm Transactions
+Submit and confirm a transaction to send 1 Ether to the first account in the "ACCOUNTS" dropdown menu.

+1. Deploy the Multisig contract as in the previous assignment.
 2. Submit a transaction to any address with a value of 4 Ether and any data.
 3. Confirm the submitted transaction using the `confirmTransaction` function.
 4. Once the required confirmations are reached, execute the transaction using the `executeTransaction` function.
 5. Call the `getTransactionCount` function to verify that the transaction has been executed.
 The total count should have increased by one.
 6. Call the `getTransaction` function with the transaction index to verify that the transaction has been executed.
 The `executed` property should be set to `true`.

-This assignment aims to reinforce your understanding of the transaction lifecycle in a Multisig setup.
-Ensure to check for the emitted events to validate the success of each step.